gracefullight/gracefullight.github.io/blog/2025/10/30/introduction-to-ai-012.md

 - Some theory or model is necessary to guide the identification
   - Provides criteria for defining entities and relationships
   - e.g. Evolutionary theory in biological taxonomy, Type theory in programming languages

+### Partition

+> A partition of a category is a set of subcategories that form a disjoint, exhaustive composition of that category.

+- Disjoint: Two or more categories are disjoint if they don't share common members.
+- Exhaustive composition: The subcategories together cover all members of the parent category, leaving no member unclassified.
+- Examples:
+  - ❌ Category: Animal (Not a partition)
+    - Mammal, Bird (Reptiles, fish, insects are missing, not exhaustive)
+  - ✅ Category: Integer (Partition)
+    - Even, Odd (Disjoint and exhaustive)

+### Physical composition

+- **PartOf** Relation: `Partof(a, b)` is a relation representing that one thing, 'a', is a part of another thing, 'b'.
+- **BunchOf** Relation: `BunchOf(a)` is a relation, taking a set of objects 'a', to represent a composite object made up of those parts.
+- Examples:
+  - `Partof(Wheel, Car)`: A wheel is part of a car (**one-to-one** relation).
+  - `BunchOf({Wheel1, Wheel2, Wheel3, Wheel4})`: A car is a bunch of four wheels (**many-to-one** relation).